Blue-Sky Vanadium Discovery Potential in Canada

-Delrey Metals has signed an LOI for an option to earn an 80 percent interest in the company’s flagship Four Corners vanadium-iron-titanium project in Newfoundland, Canada.
+Delrey Metals has signed a definitive option agreement to earn an 80 percent interest in the company’s flagship Four Corners vanadium-iron-titanium project in Newfoundland, Canada.
 Newfoundland and Labrador is one of Canada’s top-ranked mining jurisdictions, partly due to the province’s straightforward permitting process, which is relatively easy for companies to navigate.

 As part of its option agreement, Delrey Metals will form a joint venture partnership with Triple Nine Resources Ltd upon earning the 80% interest.
 Through the partnership, Delrey Metals will be gaining access to the knowledge of Triple Nine Resources COO Vic French, who has been a part of the exploration and development of the Four Corners project for the past 10 years and has numerous connections throughout the jurisdiction.

 Four Corners’ Keating Hill East magnetic anomaly, subject to substantial historic work, could potentially host a large mineralized target, according to the Geological Survey of Canada.
 Preliminary metallurgical results by SRK Consulting returned values of 29.1 percent iron, 9.8 percent titanium, and 0.232 percent vanadium oxide with concentrate samples returning an impressive 0.643 percent vanadium oxide and initial runs producing a concentrate with an equally impressive above 90 percent recovery of vanadium.